 3. Build community and capitalize.

-If you're a creative or personality who loves to build a vibe, who has a specialized skill, who caters to a niche crowd or who is passionate about specific issue, this is perfect because you can use your passions and unique abilities in a variety of ways.
+If you're a creative or personality who loves to build a vibe, who has a specialized skill, who caters to a niche crowd, or who is passionate about a specific issue, this is perfect because you can use your passions and unique abilities in a variety of ways.
 Brands and nonprofits will actually pay you to not only expand their audiences and draw more people to their products, causes, and services, but they will pay you for access to the community that you've built through your own content creation or creative direction.

 They will also pay top dollar for the skills of creators who are able to tap into markets they've had difficulty reaching or who have the skills, methods, and tools they do not have.
-You'll want to be sure that the missions and values of any brand or org you work with matches those of your brand and community, of course.
-So get those creative projects, advertisements, vlogs, and photo shoots out of your head and on somebody's computer or smartphone!
+You'll want to be sure that the missions and values of any brand or org you work with match those of your brand and community, of course.
+So get those creative projects, advertisements, vlogs, and photoshoots out of your head and on somebody's computer or smartphone!
 You could rock out to making thousands of dollars if things pan out.
 You don't necessarily have to be an "influencer" with thousands of followers either.
-If you're savvy, great at showcasing who you are online, and are able to market yourself via pitch competitions, job openings or meetings, you can still do this and be successful.
+If you're savvy, great at showcasing who you are online, and are able to market yourself via pitch competitions, job openings, or meetings, you can still do this and be successful.

 Major companies also pay a pretty penny for full-time community engagement roles, to the tune of up to $98,000 per year.